 To configure Jitsi at a later point after the initial plugin installation, you can access the settings by selecting Site Administration on the left.
 At the top, select Plugins.
 Scroll down and select Jitsi.

 Configure Jitsi Meetings

-Jitsi moderated meetings, meetings created at moderated.Jitsi.net which only allow one user to have moderator privileges, cannot be used here.
+Jitsi moderated meetings, meetings created at moderated.Jitsi.net which allow you to specify who has moderator privileges, cannot be used here.
 Alternative options for moderated meetings are covered in a later section.